coderolls/coderolls-blog/_posts/java-basic/2021-03-02-convert-double-to-int.md

 ## 2. convert double to int  - using [`Math.round()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#round-double-)

-[`Math.round()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#round-double-) method will round the floating-point value to the nearest long value.
+[`Math.round()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#round-double-) method will **round the floating-point value to the nearest long value**.
 Then we can typecast it to the int.

 I have given a simple java program below that shows how to convert double to int using the [`Math.round()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#round-double-) method.

 ```java
 /**